-With class 2 water damage, the evaporation rate is much faster, and an entire room will be affected.
+With class 2 damage, the evaporation rate is much faster, and an entire room will be affected.
 Due to the faster evaporation rate and a larger volume of water affecting a larger area, carpeting will need to be dried out for an extended period of time.
 It is even possible that the carpet or hardwood will need to be torn out due to permanent damage.

 When hardwood is subjected to class 2 water damage, the wood can warp and lose its original shape and flatness.
 This renders it unusable and unsalvageable.
 When it comes to the higher classes of water damage, there is always the potential for loss.
 It’s critical that the damage is contained quickly and efficiently to prevent further losses.

-This class of water damage has the fastest evaporation rate, the highest amount of water, and the most amount of absorption.
-It is possible that with this class of water damage, the water came from overhead.
+This class of damage has the fastest evaporation rate, the highest amount of water, and the most amount of absorption.
+It is possible that with this class of damage, the water came from overhead.
 This means that not only is flooring being affected, but also ceilings, drywall, and insulation.

 This type of water damage poses the highest potential for loss because the water is coming from above, affecting the area from the top down.
 Timing is critical in these situations because the potential for loss is very high due to the number of affected areas.

-Also referred to as speciality drying situations, Class 4 water damage is defined by a volume of water that has been given enough time to penetrate and saturate materials with low permeability such as hardwood, brick, or stone.
+Also referred to as specialty drying situations, Class 4 water damage is defined by a volume of water that has been given enough time to penetrate and saturate materials with low permeability such as hardwood, brick, or stone.

-This type of water damage can occur in basements with exposed bricks, for example.
+This type of damage can occur in basements with exposed bricks, for example.
 It is typically more difficult to dry out these materials since it requires low humidity.

 Categories of Water Damage